M5 Isle of Dawn, 24 miles per hex

 It has become an iconic map for Mystara, but it’s not without its problems.
 Comparison with the next evolution of the Isle of Dawn in 1989’s Dawn of the Emperors immediately reveals a scale issue: even though both maps share roughly the same terrain, this map has far fewer hexes — but both are marked as 24 miles per hex.
 Comparisons with the continental maps and other adjacent area maps reveal that M5’s version was in fact under-scaled, with the actual scale lying closer to 33.7 miles per hex than the marked 24.

 But this is an easy fix, and a quick adjustment to the scale doesn’t affect the value of this original map at all.
 Indeed, almost all of the Isle of Dawn’s major features, provinces and settlements originate in this map.
+It seems that Dawn of the Emperors’ cartographers noticed and corrected the scale problem with minimal negative repercussions.

 Replica Map (December 2020)